Grove Park School, Wrexham

 The Grove Park School (or simply the Groves School) is a former school building in Wrexham, North Wales, which was home to a school between 1939 and 2003.
-The site has been derelict since 2003, and was proposed for demolition by Wrexham council, until the Welsh Government listed the building in 2016, following a campaign to preserve it.
+The secondary school closed in 2003, although pupils of the two successor schools continued to use the site until 2005 as their schools underwent re-development.
+The Groves site was proposed for demolition by Wrexham council in 2016 for two new schools, but was prevented by the Welsh Government, who listed the building in 2016, following a campaign to preserve it.
 Various bids have been made to re-develop the site, including it becoming part of Coleg Cambria, being converted into a new primary school, a Welsh-medium secondary school, a medical training facility, or part of a national gallery.
+Coleg Cambria announced they were discussing the site again in 2026.

 There were initially two schools using the local name Grove Park, a boys and a girls school, based on Grove Park Road and Chester Road respectively.
 They were both converted into comprehensive schools, with the former boys school merging to the main existing girls school site.
-The combined school later became known as the Bromfield High School and later Groves High School.
+The combined secondary school later became known as the Bromfield High School and later Groves High School.
 The old boys school buildings became part of Coleg Cambria's Yale campus.